 ALL ORDERS HAVE A 5-7 DAY LEAD TIME.

-Try your hand at our 40 x 50cm version of this masterpiece.
-It is fairly challenging and has 21 colours.
+You can now also paint a version of it!
+Our version of this iconic image is 40 x 50cm and is fairly challenging with it's 22 colours.
 Each box contains a stretched, printed and numbered canvas, paint, brushes and a page detailing the numbers for an extra reference.